-The principal dentist and reception staff explained how they worked with other services, when required.
+The principal dentists explained how they worked with other services, when required.
 The dentist was able to refer patients to a range of specialists in primary and secondary care if the treatment required was not provided by the practice.
-For example, the practice made referrals to other specialists for implants and more complicated extractions.
+For example, the practice made referrals to other specialists for more complicated extractions or for patients experiencing facial pain.